On the Stability of Llarull's Theorem in Dimension Three: Introduction

 then it converges in the volume preserving Sormani-Wenger Intrinsic Flat sense to the unit $3$-sphere:

 \end{thm}

 We remark that a precise formulation of the Spherical Stability Problem was communicated by Sormani in the work of Sweeney \cite{Sweeney}.
 In dimension $3$, their conjecture is stated for a class of manifolds similar to the one given in Definition \ref{defn:FamilyOfMetrics}, except that the Cheeger constant lower bound is replaced by a lower bound on the area of minimal surfaces, called a {\emph{MinA}} condition.
-The MinA condition was first suggested by Sormani \cite[Remark 9.10]{SormaniIAS} as a means for addressing the issue of other worlds.
+The MinA condition was first suggested by Sormani \cite[Remark 9.10]{SormaniIAS} as a means for addressing the issue of other worlds by detecting the narrow neck in their boundary.
 Theorem \ref{thm-Main} suggests that a Cheeger constant lower bound is a possible alternative to consider in other scalar curvature stability problems.
+A Cheeger constant lower bound may be preferable to the MinA condition due to the fact that $IN_1(g)$ is continuous in, for instance, the $C^0$-topology whereas the smallest minimal surface area is not.
+In particular, the Cheeger constant allows for arbitrarily small other worlds, whereas the MinA condition does not.

 The Sormani-Wenger Intrinsic Flat distance appearing in Theorem \ref{thm-Main} is a geometric measurement of the difference between Riemannian manifolds which is particularly suited for problems involving lower scalar curvature bounds.
 To describe the prototypical situation, one can construct sequences of Riemannian $3$-spheres with increasingly many splines, bounded volume, and positive scalar curvature.
 Such a sequence possesses an unbounded number of disjoint metric balls of fixed radius.
 Due to Gromov's compactness theorem, these examples cannot have a Gromov-Hausdorff limit.
 However, such sequences are known to converge with respect to the Sormani-Wenger Intrinsic Flat distance.
 To demonstrate this convergence in Theorem \ref{thm-Main}, we take advantage of the Volume Above Distance Below Theorem of Allen-Perales-Sormani \cite{Allen-Perales-Sormani-VADB}, reviewed in Section \ref{subsec:VADB}.
 This theorem asserts that a sequence of Riemannian manifolds $\{(M,g_i)\}_{i=1}^\infty$ with bounded diameter, volumes converging to that of a Riemannian manifold $(M,g)$, and distance bounds from below $g_i \ge g$ will converge to $(M,g)$ in the volume preserving Sormani-Wenger Intrinsic Flat sense.
 In the setting of Llarull's Theorem, we are given that each metric under consideration is bounded from below by the round metric on the three-sphere.
 Thus, our objective is to establish volume convergence.